parkpals/bellwoods/README.md

 	- Invite index view shows list of active invites and an expiry countdown for each - *DONE*
 	- After invite is created, sender can delete the invite in the index view - *DONE*
 	- Show error if user is outside of park boundaries
+	- Allow user to choose when invite will expire, default to 4 hours.